Kong/docs.konghq.com/app/docs/0.4.0/faq.md

 #### How can I add an authentication layer on a microservice/API?

-To add an authentication layer on top of a service you can choose between the authentication plugins currently available in the [Plugins Gallery](/plugins/#security), like the [Basic Authentication](/plugins/basic-authentication/) or [Key Authentication](/plugins/key-authentication/) plugins.
+To add an authentication layer on top of a service you can choose between the authentication plugins currently available in the [Plugins Gallery](/plugins/#security), like the [Basic Authentication](/plugins/basic-authentication/), [Key Authentication](/plugins/key-authentication/) and [OAuth 2.0](/plugins/oauth2-authentication/) plugins.

 <hr>